 Correct: Because/Since the city’s government has curtailed spending on all non-essential services COMMA the new theater company has been forced to suspend its productions for lack of funding.

 When the clause begun by the subordinating conjunction comes second, no comma should be used (although there is an exception for “strong” subordinating conjunctions such as although and even though, which do take a comma).

 Correct: The new theater company has been forced to suspend its productions for lack of funding NO COMMA because/since the city’s government has curtailed spending on all non-essential services.

 That’s the strict version of the rule.
-The more complicated truth is that it depends on context; if a sentence is very long, or it seems necessary to insert a comma before because is necessary to make the meaning of the sentence clear, then it’s acceptable to that construction.
+The more complicated truth is that it depends on context: if a sentence is very long, or it seems necessary to insert a comma before because in order to make the meaning of the sentence clear, then that construction is acceptable.

 From what I’ve observed, the College Board/ETS/whoever it is setting the rules tends to adhere to the strict version: answers that contain the construction comma + because/since are pretty much always wrong.
 (Please note that this pattern was observed in regards to the pre-2016 SAT only.)

 That said, wrong answers with that construction almost always contain an additional problem that makes them absolutely, incontrovertibly wrong.
 So maybe it’s more correlation, not causation.